tooploox/taxonify_gui/manual/annotation_pane/README.md

 </p>

 Those states cannot be combined, which also effectively means that user is unable to annotate data with a combination of taxonomic values and additional attributes values.
 It always has to be either of those and for additional attributes it's one attribute at the time.

+When user clicks `Apply to selected images` button then all the images selected in the [Image View](../image_view/README.md) with current annotation preference will be annotated appropriately.
+That action also reloads Image View component.